gentilkiwi/gentilkiwi.github.io/_posts/electronic/mcu/Microchip & Atmel/2025-12-01-Arduino Uno R3 - ATmega328P.md

 > You can find information about `ATmega16U2` on the Arduino Uno R3: [Arduino Uno R3 - ATmega16U2 (for USB to serial and its DFU)](Arduino-Uno-R3-ATmega16U2-(for-USB-to-serial-and-its-DFU).html)

-The `ATmega328P` uses a minimalist bootloader called `optiboot`, which is slightly under 512 bytes, leaving more space for our programs/sketches, and allows UART flashing via the `ATmega16U2`.
+The Arduino's `ATmega328P` uses a minimalist bootloader called `optiboot`, which is slightly under 512 bytes, leaving more space for our programs/sketches, and allows UART flashing via the `ATmega16U2`.

 You can find original `optiboot` bootloader in :
 - `%localappdata%\Arduino15\packages\arduino\hardware\avr\<version>\bootloaders\optiboot`